Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m4/task4.2/readme.md

  ## 11
 Display the extended format of information about the directory, tell about the information columns displayed on the terminal.

-Command ls -ld lists details about a directory and not its contents.
+Answer: Command ls -ld lists details about a directory and not its contents.
 Columns display: permissions for the directory, quantity of files including hidden, the owner and group of the directory, dimension of the directory, date and time of its creation.

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m4/task4.2/018.png)